Home > Whistle Blowing Policy

 Reports made anonymously are discouraged and will in most cases not be investigated.
 The investigation into allegations made anonymously is expected to be tedious and difficult as the Company is not able to obtain additional information from the person making the report.

 All reports received from whistleblowers will be taken seriously and addressed promptly, discreetly, thoroughly and professionally.
 Discussions and documentation regarding reports will be kept in strict confidence to the extent appropriate.
 The recipient of the report will communicate to the whistleblower the steps taken to address the report and the results of any action initiated.

-The AC, with the assistance of the Internal Audit function will be responsible to investigate and make recommendation to the Board of Directors (the “Board”) of OHB for all disclosures made.
+The AC, with the assistance of the Internal Audit function will be responsible to investigate and make recommendation to the Board of Directors (the “Board”) of OHB for all disclosures made regarding the Senior Management, GCFO or a Director.
 The Board of Directors has the authority to make final decisions.
 The Audit Committee shall be free in its discretion to engage outside auditors, other experts or resources to assist in the investigation of the allegation or complaint, and in the analysis of results.

 Being Informed and Having the Opportunity to Be Heard